KyoriPowered/adventure-docs/source/platform/native.rst

 Native Support
 ==============

-As of this writing, Velocity 1.1.0+, Sponge 8+, and Paper 1.16.5+ support Adventure natively.
+As of this writing, Velocity 1.1.0+, Sponge 8+, Paper 1.16.5+ and Minestom support Adventure natively.

 Sponge 8